 In fact, all the designs on my blog use Canva!

 Content is only as valuable as the number of people it reaches, and sometimes you need a stimulating, engaging design to speak for your content and attract more readers, customers, or viewers.
-You can consider creating engaging content with Canva as a part of your on-page SEO to maximize your reach and user engagement and retention.
+You can consider creating engaging content with Canva as part of your on-page SEO to maximize your reach, user engagement, and retention.

-Towards this, Canva has an extensive array of features that its users can utilize to make great designs and graphics, which includes:
+Towards this, the Canva design tool has an extensive array of features that its users can utilize to create compelling visual content, which includes: